 The Green Belts are a cherished asset, as we have shown through the Our Green Belt campaign, and they’re also extremely valuable for food production, flood prevention, climate change mitigation and much more.

 The Stroud News and Journal report a survey that the CPRE funded:

 The poll on the 60th anniversary of the policy to protect land and countryside around towns and cities from development found that 64% believed existing green belt land in England should be retained and not built on while just 17% disagreed.

 These images of rolling countryside garner support for greenbelt policies – even though many countryside views are outside the greenbelt: for example the inspiring view from Burham Downs towards Maidstone is not greenbelt.
 The other side of the River Medway, the tree lined roads around Luddlesdown are greenbelt.
-However, the Luddlesdown roads are too narrow for safe walking or cycling for the enjoyment of escaping Londoners.
-But across the river, outside the greenbelt, Londoners can find the Pilgrims’ Way Path by following the North Downs and walking or cycling to Canterbury.
+We might notice that Luddlesdown roads are too narrow for safe walking or cycling so are unlikely to provide a safe ‘breath of fresh air’ for ten million Londoners.
+Across the river, outside the greenbelt, these Londoners can find the Pilgrims’ Way Path along the North Downs and enjoy walking or cycling to Canterbury.

-According to Zoopla, the houses inside this area of green belt are three times as expensive as ones over the river, outside the greenbelt.
-Did this premium on house prices in greenbelt areas originate because wealthier people moved in or, since the wealthy are a powerful group, did they influence on the planning process, ensuring that the area they lived in was designated as greenbelt?
+According to Zoopla, the houses inside the Luddledown area of green belt are three times as expensive as ones over the river, outside the greenbelt.
+Did this premium on house prices in greenbelt areas originate because wealthier people moved in or did the wealthy (and powerful?) ensure that their area was designated as greenbelt?